 On larger projects, it may not be possible to prepare the entire site at one time.
 Therefore, the grading inspector is required to make periodic inspections of the construction progress.
 The soils engineer must provide his approval for ground preparation in writing.
-The soils engineer or his representative shall be present during the entire fill operation when fills are 30' or more in depth or slope height, and when the proposed slope is steeper than 2:1 gradient per Section J107.8.

-5. SUPPLEMENTAL IN-PROGRESS GRADING INSPECTIONS (Required)
+6. SUPPLEMENTAL IN-PROGRESS GRADING INSPECTIONS (Required)